timjzee/frankenstein-v2/articles/2018-11-12-frankenstein.markdown

 This plot shows that Percy contributed both shorter additions (represented by the smaller spikes) and longer (> 100 words) stretches of text (around index 100, 150 and 600 for example).

-Now let's take a look at what Percy's contribution mostly consists of.
+Now let's take a look at what Percy's contributions mostly consist of.
+For a start, we could look for the words that are used much more frequently by one author compared to the other.
+We shouldn't just look at the raw numbers, though.
+After all, Percy only contributed about 11% of all words.
+We can take this into account by dividing the raw word counts for each author by their respective total number of words contributed.

 ```python
 mws_freqs = as.data.frame(table(hand_df[hand_df$hand_tokens == "mws",]$text_tokens))